 Simple Spiced Gluten Free Treacle Tart

-A simple twist on the original treacle tart recipe to spice this traditional favourite up just in time for Easter, the perfect way to use up those unwanted slices of bread or save a gluten free bread jigsaw from the bin!
+A simple twist on the original traditional treacle tart recipe to spice this traditional favourite up just in time for Easter, the perfect way to use up those unwanted slices of bread or go all out and use Hot Cross Buns instead

 - 100 g granulated sugar